FuTTiiZ/danish-numbers/README.md

 # Danish Compound Numeral Names in Rust

 One of my first projects in Rust.
-Made as an exercise for myself.
+Made as an exercise for myself.<br>
 This program takes compound `f64` numbers and returns Danish compound numeral names.

 Example: